 There are many things I’ve always wanted to tell you.
 How I hated okro soup!
 It often stained those white shirts you bought for me.
 I hated the fact that you never took me to the amusement park when I came first in class.
 I was not always happy when you made me call Mr Kayode daddy, even when I knew that he wasn’t my dad.
 Sometimes, I wanted to kill him for always sneaking into our house at night and lay with you on the bed.
 These are the things I wanted to say to you then, but I never had the chance.
 It’s ok, I forgive you.

 There are things I want to tell you now.
 I want to tell you that I finally found a reason to love the Americans.
 I want to tell you that I don’t like girls.
 Maybe, I’ve never really liked them.
 Sometimes, I wonder why everyone thinks that the two potruding flesh on their chest are sexy.
 I’m sorry, mom, I won’t be getting married to a girl.
 I think I’m a gay.
 I thank the Americans for finally giving me the boldness to say this.

 I carry this letter with me always.
 I want to deliver it personally -I don’t know any post office that delivers to heaven- but this may never happen.
-Gay people don’t go to heaven.
-Hell is our final abode.
+Gay people don’t go to heaven, that is what these preachers are saying–and this is why I no longer go to church.
+Hell is our final abode, they say.
 I’m sorry, mom, you won’t be seeing me in heaven.
 Let me add that I was there when Mr Kayode’s pinneaples were stolen.
 The boys who did it, Kunle and Ola, gave me some and I did eat!
 I’m sorry.

 I hope heaven is as beautiful as the bible says.
 Have a nice time with God.
-I hope to see you again, but you are already in heaven.
 Bye.